jstloyal/Bubble_sort/README.md

   An error occurs if the method is passed an array of numbers.

 - test.rb
-  Contains test code for the two methods
+  Contains test code for the two methods.

-Both methods include an optimization practice by reducing the total number of comparisons required in the original Bubble-Sort Algorithm.
-Actually, since at every loop of sorting the largest item is bubbled at the end of the list, the number of comparisons is reduced by one after every loop circle.

 <!-- ABOUT THE PROJECT -->